deveshsati/gettingandcleaningdata/README.md

 4. The variable names were taken from the feature.txt file

-5. The variable names have been cleaned to remove any parentheses, comma or hyphens
+5. The variable names have been cleaned to remove any parentheses, comma or hyphens.
+Also, some repeated occurrence of the same word (such as BodyBody) have been removed.

 6. The Activity names were taken from the activity_labels.txt files and are present as-is